-7.1 Once it is clear which services will no longer receive funding, there may be specific impacts in relation to Council owned buildings and resources.
-A number of funded services currently operate from Council owned buildings and a change to their revenue funding is likely to trigger a review of their occupancy and use.
-Similarly, provider organisations that operate from premise which received grant funding supported by the Council may also need assistance in any negotiations with the relevant funding bodies about potential changes in usage of buildings as appropriate.
-This is most likely to occur where accommodation based services received support from the Department of Health, Communities and Local Government or the Homes and Communities Agency (previously the Housing Corporation).
+7.1 A number of funded services currently operate from Council owned buildings and a change to their revenue funding, should Cabinet decide that the savings programme will go forward, is likely to trigger a review of their occupancy and use.
+Similarly, external provider organisations that operate from premise which received grant funding supported by the Council may also need assistance in any negotiations with the relevant funding bodies about potential changes in usage of buildings as appropriate.
+This is most likely to occur where accommodation based services received support from the Department of Health, Communities and Local

+Government or the Homes and Communities Agency (previously the Housing Corporation).